-Some simple applications of the Neumann problem for Laplace's equation are the following boundary value problems for harmonic vector fields.
+A simple application of the Neumann problem for Laplace's equation are the following boundary value problems for harmonic vector fields.
 We make use of the properties of the scalar potential of a harmonic field which exists since B is a simply-connected domain.